 - Applicants are responsible for submitting all the necessary records to the Registrar's Office. - 2.
 Applications must be updated annually by applicants who were not accepted the previous year. - 3.
 Applicants may take non-medical assisting, general education and related coursework prior to being accepted into the program. - 4.
 All students admitted into a health science program will be required to submit to a criminal background check and drug testing prior to enrollment each academic year.
-The results of these tests could affect the student's ability to progress in the program. - All students completing a health science program may be required, by an external testing agency, to submit to a criminal background check and/or drug test prior to a state or national licensing/certification board approving the graduate to sit for licensure/certification exams m_allison@southwesterncc.edu 828.339.4391 or 800.447.4091, ext.
-4391 j_moody@southwesterncc.edu 828.339.4305 or 800.447.4091, ext.
-4305 The Medical Laboratory Technology curriculum prepares individuals to perform clinical laboratory procedures in chemistry, hematology, microbiology, and immunohematology that may be used in the maintenance of health and diagnosis/treatment of disease.
+The results of these tests could affect the student's ability to progress in the program. - All students completing a health science program may be required, by an external testing agency, to submit to a criminal background check and/or drug test prior to a state or national licensing/certification board approving the graduate to sit for licensure/certification exams.